 I have mentioned before that inspiration comes from everywhere, and this is similarly the case when it comes to fantasy creatures.
 You might be watching a movie or playing a video game and see an interesting creature you want to emulate (careful, though, you wouldn’t want to plagiarize).
 Some writers see their creatures immediately.
 However, sometimes the world might be very clear but you don’t know where to start with finding creatures to drop into your world.

-Mythology is a great away to start, and it is there that many authors find their inspiration.
+Mythology is a great way to start, and it is there that many authors find their inspiration.
 You can browse the web easily for mythical animals from all over the world, taking the parts you find interesting to create your creatures.
 It is often about taking something old and making it new (like how vampires always used to be portrayed as bad, and now they are portrayed as sexy—I mean, what a change).

 Take, for example, dragons (a commonplace in fantasy novels).
 If you read any fantasy, you probably have seen a lot of dragons throughout authors’ pages.
 However, most authors handle dragons very differently.
 Sometimes dragons are merely evil creatures, burning villages.
 Sometimes they are good, wise mentors.
 Sometimes they can talk.
 Sometimes they can talk only in the mind.
 Sometimes they can transform into humans.

 Similarly, mythology is only a place to start.
-You might be interested in the huge Timingila in Indian mythology (a massive aquatic creature who can eat whole whale in one bite), but you also love the idea of Selkies from Irish and Scottish tradition (seals that shed their skin to become human on land).
+You might be interested in the huge Timingila in Indian mythology (a massive aquatic creature who can eat a whole whale in one bite), but you also love the idea of Selkies from Irish and Scottish tradition (seals that shed their skin to become human on land).
 So, you might put them together by making a massive monster in the sea who sheds its skin to become human.
-See what I did.
+See what I did there?

 So play around.
 Look at mythology around the world.
 It’s fascinating.